Horgix/willish/README.md

 127.0.0.1 - - [04/May/2017 18:56:17] "POST /wishes HTTP/1.1" 200 -
 ```

-Yay, fine! `is_json` returns True.
+Yay, fine! `is_json` returns `True`.

-However, I'm a bit worried about the "content-type" based check.
+However, I'm a bit worried about the `Content-Type`-based check.
 What if
-someone sends us a request with `application/json` `Content-Type` but without a
+someone sends us a request with `application/json` as `Content-Type` but
-real JSON object in data ?
+without a real JSON object in data?
 Or an invalid one?
 Let's try!

 ```
 $ curl -i -H "Content-Type: application/json" -X POST -d '{"name":"New keyboard' http://localhost:5000/wishes